All About Web Co. logo

 1. Navigate to the Dashboard

-2. Click the Ellipsis button (here if you select the Share option and you can get the site Read-only link)
+2. Click the Ellipsis button (here if you select the Share option and you can get the site Read-only link for the Step 2)

 3. Select the Archive option Archive a Webflow site